 To make your blog memorable from the beginning, you will need a logo.
 This is your blog title in a fancy font, that you place at the top of your blog.

-When I started my blog Flip And Style, I didn’t have Photoshop.
+When I started my first blog, I didn’t have Photoshop.
 I’m sure editing sites like Picmonkey and Canva didn’t exist back then either!
 I did have some kind of image editing program on my computer, so I used that to type out my blog name in a font (looking back, I chose the worst font!), cropped it down and saved it, ready to upload to my blog.
 Your first logo doesn’t have to be your only one.
 It’s definitely best for you to stick with one, but if you’re ever not feeling it, you have the option to change it!